axonivy-market/db-utils/db-utils-product/README.md

 * *Load Excel*: Load an Excel in the same format as the Export creates.
 * *Load Excel and handle classpath blobs*: Currently, a previously exported ZIP file cannot be imported but a solution is provided which proved useful in our tests.
 The Import loads an Excel in the same format as Export ZIP creates but handle classpath references in Excel columns.
 Whenever a column contains a classpath reference, the file is looked up in the *data resources* defined for DB-Utils and the file will be inserted as a Blob.
 The assumption is, that you will only have a few seldomly changing BLOBs in your project for testing and don't want to create ZIP files for every column change in the imported Excel during development.

+### Settings

+The settings page shows some basic database settings to find out, which database is in use.
+It might later be extended.

 ### Support for multiple databases

+Multiple databases are supported.
+Every database would need it's own resolver and it's own process start event bean.
+Of course, the default mechanism to get configuration from global variables can only be used for one database.
+If you provide multiple resolvers, also implement handling of different configurations (by using constants, global variables,...).

 ## Demo